tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 **What are we doing here**
 Travel in this place is disorienting, difficult, and above all uncertain.
 Any drama gained from running down to your last piece of hardtack relies on a consistent and predictable environment.
 For this reason I have chosen to avoid as much minutia as possible.
-I have deliberately avoided giving distance values to hexes and unless I tell you otherwise no ration tracking will be necessary.
+I have deliberately avoided estabilishing distance values to hexes and unless I tell you otherwise no ration tracking will be necessary.
 # Rhythm, Phases, and Actions
 #### Phases
 Each Day has 3 Phases: